DamoM73/turtle_vid_tute/lesson_2.md

 ### Introduction to flowcharts

 There is a special diagram that is used to show this flow of the computer program.
 It's called a **flowchart**.
 Flowcharts show each process in a program and how the program moves from one process to the next.
+We use:

+- rectangles symbolise processes
+- parallelograms symbolise inputs or outputs
-We use rectangles to symbolise processes and arrows to represent the flow.
+- arrows represent the flow

 <img align="left" src="./assets/flow_chart_symbol_1.png">